-Born at Lakenham, Norwich in 1861, he was the son of William, a builder and original Trustee of Chapel Field Road UMC, and Sarah Spurgeon.
-He was a Sunday school scholar at Chapel Field Road and later became a teacher.
+Born at Lakenham, Norwich in 1861, he was the son of William Spurgeon, a builder and original Trustee of Chapel Field Road UMC, and Sarah Spurgeon.
+He was a Sunday school scholar at Chapel Field Road, Norwich and later became a teacher.
 He was also the secretary of the Improvement Society, which he later said had aroused and stimulated his literary and debating interests.

 He made many donations to Methodist churches and was a generous benefactor.
 He laid foundation stones at several Norfolk chapels and placed a brass memorial tablet in Hethersett Methodist Churc in memory of his father, a local preacher.

-Publications – King Edward the Peacemaker; Literature and the Commonwealth; The Premature Cheapening of Copyright Novels; The Sinking of the ‘Volturno’
+His publications included King Edward the Peacemaker; Literature and the Commonwealth; The Premature Cheapening of Copyright Novels and; The Sinking of the Volturno.